Posted by marilynch

 Help make a more bike-friendly Seaside and Monterey County!

-- What about bicycle parking, bike lanes, and other infrastructure needs for Seaside?
+- Want better bicycle parking, bike lanes, and other infrastructure needs for Seaside?
 Learn some of the most effective ways to help make infrastructure better.
-(Also consider attending a Traffic Advisory Committee meeting to show municipal leaders your support for making Seaside more bike-friendly.
-See a few infrastructure notes at end of this post.)
+See a few Seaside infrastructure notes at end of this post.

 - Bike laws and bike safety are an important part of the mix in a bike-friendly place!
 English and Spanish speakers alike are often unaware of laws and safety guidelines.
 And due to a limited supply of Spanish-language bike resources–and that lack of awareness about what is available–many local cyclists who speak Spanish only are particularly missing out on knowledge of California bicycle laws, bike safety info, tips on biking with children, and other helpful information.
 Hispanic / Latino residents make up 39.6% of the population in Seaside, and countywide, comprise nearly 54% of the population.
 (Here are the last census figures.)
 Help get the word out to local residents, including the 55% of Monterey County students who speak Spanish as their primary language at home.